2019 RoboBoat Judges

 image_alt_text

-The RoboBoat teams have worked hard all year long to prepare their vehicles for competition this June.
-The anticipation for an in-person competition has been building for over 2 years, and we can’t wait!
-Thanks to your support to act as a RoboBoat judge, we are able to make it all possible.
+The RoboBoat teams have worked hard all year long to prepare their vehicles for competition.
+Thanks to your support to act as a RoboBoat judge, we are able to make another competition possible.
 With your expertise, we hope to provide these teams a valuable learning experience for them to continue growing their skill set and ultimately prepare them to enter the workforce.

 Let’s get started: